Fu Zhenghua: Downfall

-The Central Commission for Discipline Inspection announced on October 2, 2021 that it was investigating him for "serious violations of discipline and national laws".
+The Central Commission for Discipline Inspection announced on October 2, 2021, that it was investigating him for "serious violations of discipline and national laws".
 On October 27, he was dismissed from public office and was removed from membership of China's top political advisory body, the Chinese People's Political Consultative Conference.

 On March 31, 2022, he was expelled from the Chinese Communist Party and dismissed from public office.
 On April 21, he was arrested by the Supreme People's Procuratorate.
 On July 28, he stood trial at the Intermediate People's Court of Changchun on charges of bribe-taking and bending the law for personal gain.
 Prosecutors accused Fu of taking advantage of his official authority or position to seek gains for others regarding business operations, official positions and legal cases, in return for which he illegally accepted money and gifts worth 117 million yuan (about 17.36 million U.S. dollars) either by himself or through some of his close relatives.
-On September 22, he was handed a suspended death sentence that will be commuted to life imprisonment after two years, with no possibility of parole, for taking bribes worth more than 117 million yuan (16.76 million U.S. dollars) and bending the law for personal gains.
+On September 22, he was handed a suspended death sentence that will be commuted to life imprisonment after two years, with no possibility of parole, for taking bribes and bending the law for personal gains.
 He was deprived of political rights for life and all his properties were also confiscated.